 It’s easy to get caught up in the stress of everyday life.
 Here’s a few tips to keep a positive mindset.

-- 3 Gratitudes – at some point during your day (perhaps at dinner) ask each member of your family to say three things that they are grateful for today.
-Ask them to make their answers specific to TODAY.
+- Be Grateful – at some point during your day (perhaps at dinner) ask each member of your family to say three things that they are grateful for today.
+Ask them to make their answers specific to today.
 For example, saying “I’m grateful for my family,” isn’t specific to today.
 Saying, “I’m grateful that I have a dad who read with me today,” is specific.

-- Journaling – ask your child to spend 5 minutes journaling about something they are thankful for from that day.
-Journaling about a positive experience allows us to relieve the experience, which helps us build a positive mindset (while also working on writing skills).
+- Journaling – ask your child to spend five minutes journaling about something they are thankful for from that day.
+Journaling about a positive experience allows us to relive the experience, which helps us build a positive mindset (while also working on writing skills).

 - Exercise – studies show that exercise helps our brains feel more positive.